Implementation Science Short Course

 Format

-The course will use a combination of interactive didactic methods, real-time assignments (with dedicated time to work through specific content areas/topics), small groups and one-on-one faculty/learner discussions to get personalized feedback on the overall concepts as well as the application to one’s work.
+The course offers a combination of interactive didactic methods, real-time assignments (with dedicated time to work through specific content areas/topics), small groups, and one-on-one faculty/learner discussions to get personalized feedback on the overall concepts as well as the application to one’s work.
+All sessions take place via Zoom and the schedule of events is in Pacific Daylight Time/GMT-7.

 Faculty